Filmmaking, the Hard Way Filmmaker Spotlight

 • Email you directly with what I loved about your film and laurels you are free to emblazon unto any and all marketing in conjunction with the film as you see fit.

-• Invite you to do an interview that I will distribute as an episode of the Filmmaking, the Hard Way Podcast in conjunction with your film’s release.
+• Invite you to do an interview that I will distribute as an episode of the Filmmaking, the Hard Way Podcast — where I’ve historically sat down and bullshitted over coffee with filmmakers I’ve admired the work of at festivals and pried at how the hell they pulled off their film with no money — in conjunction with your film’s release.

 • Release your film on the NYEH Entertainment YouTube channel on a mutually agreed upon date (optional, if you prefer to release from your own platform/channel that is fine), where it will remain indefinitely (or until you elect to have it removed).

-• Post the film or trailer (filmmaker’s choice) on the NYEH Entertainment socials – Instagram/Facebook/Reddit at minimum, probably some personals as well considering these will be the kinds of films I already scream from the rooftops about on Twitter/Reddit/Letterboxd as is.
+• Post the film or trailer (filmmaker’s choice) on both the FtHWFS and NYEH Entertainment socials – Instagram/Facebook/Reddit at minimum, and probably some of my personals as well considering these will be the kinds of films I already scream from the rooftops about on Twitter/Reddit/Letterboxd as is.

 Film Strip